liquidapps-io/docs/docs/developers/harmony-getting-started.md

   - You may also see more examples in the [unit test](https://github.com/liquidapps-io/zeus-sdk/blob/master/boxes/groups/oracles/oracle-foreign-chain/test/oracle-foreign-chain.spec.js)
 - Wolfram Alpha: `wolfram_alpha://What is the average air speed velocity of a laden swallow?` - here the `wolfram_alpha` oracle type is used followed by the question: `What is the average air speed velocity of a laden swallow?`.

-## LiquidOracle Consumer Example Contract used in unit tests
+## LiquidHarmony Consumer Example Contract used in unit tests
 in `contract/eos/oracleconsumer/oracleconsumer.cpp`
-The consumer contract is a great starting point for playing around with the LiquidOracle syntax.
+The consumer contract is a great starting point for playing around with the LiquidHarmony syntax.
 ```cpp
 /* INCLUDE ORACLE LOGIC */
 #include "../dappservices/oracle.hpp"